strapdata/elassandra/docs/elassandra/source/quickstart.rst

 Import sample data
 ------------------

-After about 35 secondes to start Elassandra on node0, you should have access to kibana at http://localhost:5601, and you can insert sample data and browse dashboards.
+After about 35 secondes to start Elassandra on node0, you should have access to kibana at http://localhost:5601, and you can insert sample data and browse sample dashboards.

 .. image:: images/kibana-sample-data.png